on July 28, 2021 (last modified on April 19, 2022) • 9 minute read

 There is no need to wait until you hold a meeting to take action and make a better decision for your business.
 With Databox’s business dashboards, you can monitor and report on performance in one place from any device.

 “A status update meeting is held to show and keep track of team progress on projects, and the status of each team member,” elaborates David Kack from Powerful Generator.

 And, it turns out meetings are also fairly popular among our respondents.
 Two of our contributors explain the reasons why.
-To start, Kack notes: “Regular status updates can improve productivity, because effectively communicating delays, problems, and roadblocks in a timely fashion increases the likelihood that adjustments can be made before tasks and milestones are missed.”
+To start, Kack notes: “Regular status updates can improve productivity and provides an opportunity to discuss insights from your client tracking dashboard, because effectively communicating delays, problems, and roadblocks in a timely fashion increases the likelihood that adjustments can be made before tasks and milestones are missed.”